Personal name: Mongolian

-Southern India
+South India

-Telugu people from Andhra Pradesh and Telangana
+Telugu

 Telugu people from Andhra Pradesh and Telangana traditionally use family name, given name order.
 The family name first format is different from North India where family name typically appears last or other parts of South India where patronymic names are widely used instead of family names.

-Tamil names
+Tamil

-Tamil people, generally for younger generations caste names are not employed as surnames.
-This came into common use in India and also the Tamil diaspora in nations like Singapore after the Dravidian movement in 1930s and when the Self respect movement in 1950s and 1960s campaigned against the use of one's caste as part of the name.
+Tamil people, generally those of younger generations, do not employ caste names as surnames.
+This came into common use in India and also the Tamil diaspora in nations like Singapore after the Dravidian movement in 1930s, when the Self respect movement in the 1950s and 1960s campaigned against the use of one's caste as part of the name.
 Patronymic naming system is: apart from their given name, people are described by their patronymic, that is given names (not surnames) of their father.
-Older generations used the initials system where the father's given name appears as an initial, for eg: Tamil Hindu people's names simply use initials as a prefix instead of Patronymic suffix (father's given name) and the initials is/ are prefixed or listed first and then followed by the son's/ daughter's given name.
+Older generations used the initials system where the father's given name appears as an initial, for e.g.: Tamil Hindu people's names simply use initials as a prefix instead of Patronymic suffix (father's given name) and the initials is/ are prefixed or listed first and then followed by the son's/ daughter's given name.